centridsol/EFCoreAutoMigrator/README.md

 This library builds upon suggested comments from the above thread as to how to implement this.
 **Notes:**

 * This library was created as part of a bigger project to meet our particular need.
 Extensive testing and optimization has not been done on it.
-Please use it with caution.
+Please use this library with caution.
 * This libray does not run manually created migration scripts for you (created via `dotnet ef migrations add ...`).
 For those you will still need to run `dotnet ef database update`.
 You can then switch over to migrating through EFCoreAutoMigrator once you run those migrations.